Turkish opposition says maintains lead in Istanbul as recount continues

 “The AKP doesn’t know how to lose.
 Democracy means knowing how to lose,” CHP Deputy Chairman Ozgur Ozel said on Twitter.

-Imamoglu criticised the AKP’s repeated appeals for recounts.
+Imamoglu criticized the AKP’s repeated appeals for recounts.

 “How much longer can we recount?
 There are recounts in some places now, but is the logic to recount until I lose?”

-Writing by Daren Butler and Tuvan Gumrukcu; Editing by Gareth Jones
+Writing by Daren Butler and Tuvan Gumrukcu; Editing by Gareth Jones and Jon Boyle